 Child Counseling (Play Therapy)

 “For children, play is serious learning.
-Play is really the work of childhood.” – Fred Rogers
+Play is really the work of childhood.” – Mr. Rogers

 child counseling